19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Initiative.md

 When a [Combat](Combat.md) encounter begins, you need to determine [Turn](Turn.md) order for the [Round](Round.md).

 All the PCs make a [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) [Check](Check.md) and the referee rolls for each enemy.
 Whoever rolls highest goes first.
-When it is the PCs turn, play passes to the left, skipping the referee until all PCs have gone.
-Then the referee acts for all the enemies.
+Play passes to the left, but after a PC goes, the referee takes the turn of an enemy.
+A creature can only act once per [Round](Round.md).
+Once all the creatures on one side have gone, all remaining creatures on the opposing side of the [Combat](Combat.md) go, and then the [Round](Round.md) ends.

-If a PC wishes to wait until another PC goes, they can use the “ready [Action](Action.md)”.
+If a PC wishes to wait to do something, they can use the “ready [Action](Action.md)”.

-Once all combatants have taken a turn, that round ends and the next round begins, returning to the side who won the high roll.

-*Enemies will take [Reactions](Reaction.md) on the players turns, combat should always feel like a responsive back and forth*
+*Enemies and Players can also take [Reactions](Reaction.md) on the each others turns, combat should always feel like a responsive back and forth, never just a waiting game.*
 ## Always On Initiative
 *Optional Rule: Depends*
 You can have initiative always be tracked and roll a new initiative every time combat starts and ends.
 This can help ensure each player gets a chance to explore and role play equally.
 This is a good to help newer or more timid players have a dedicated time where they have the spotlight without needing them to take the 'initiative'.